What's Wrong With The Bible Project?

 The Bible Project is an online series of free animated videos about, what else, the Bible.
 When I was first introduced to The Bible Project, I was quite impressed with the quality and had no problem recommending these videos to others.
 But someone later contacted me and suggested I take a deeper look, particularly in the way TBP creator Tim Mackie addressed the doctrine of the atonement.
 What I found was astonishing, and little by little more problematic teachings became apparent.

 After watching dozens of videos, some of Tim Mackie's sermons, and listening to a few podcasts, I did a video of my own entitled What's Wrong With the Bible Project? (which I tried to keep under 20 minutes).
 The Bible Project fans weren't fans.
-With nearly 500 comments and counting, I've been called everything from a "chump critic," to a "hack," and a "hater."
-I've been told I'm "just jealous," "misguided," "still carnal," and "terrible," that I'm gossiping, I'm a pharisee, I'm on a witch hunt tour, I'm being unnecessarily divisive, I'm cowering behind a camera, one person said I talk funny, and another said I was a pastor of a "cowboy Christian church in Texas which has 19th century neo-theology."
+With nearly 500 comments (edit: which have now been disabled), I've been called everything from a "chump critic," to a "hack," and a "hater."
+I've been told I'm "just jealous," "misguided," "still carnal," and "terrible," that I'm gossiping, I'm a pharisee, I'm on a witch-hunt tour, I'm being unnecessarily divisive, I'm cowering behind a camera, one person said I talk funny, and another said I was a pastor of a "cowboy Christian church in Texas which has 19th century neo-theology."
+Huh?

 A fellow by the name of Ryan said, "What do you have to say to the large number of people who strongly disagree with your video?"
 I wasn't planning on producing another video, but I figured I could scratch out a blog in response to some of these comments.
 Before starting with the negative, I want to begin by answering a question from someone actually looking for biblical advice.
 I'll follow that up with a few of the more positive comments.